Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-np-lp.md

 | Unbounded  | $\rightarrow$ | Infeasible              |
 | Infeasible | $\rightarrow$ | Unbounded OR infeasible |
 | Bounded    | $\rightarrow$ | Bounded and Feasible    |

+* LP is unbounded is a function of this objective function.
+* LP is infeasible is a function of the constraints (does not depends on the objective function)

 ### Max-SAT